 - data storage services; and

-- professional services from our advisers including law firms, consulting and accounting firms.
+- professional services from our advisers, including law firms, consulting firms and accounting firms.

-The majority of our suppliers are based in Europe and North America.
+The majority of Stripe's suppliers are based in Europe and North America.

 As an internet-based payment technology business, with the majority of our suppliers being software and professional service providers, Stripe operates in a sector that is considered relatively low risk for modern slavery and human trafficking.

-If Stripe establishes that modern slavery is taking place in our business or supply chains, we will terminate the relevant relationship, report such activity to law enforcement, and co-operate with any resulting investigation.
+If Stripe establishes that modern slavery is taking place in our business or supply chains, we will terminate the relevant relationship, report the activity to law enforcement, and co-operate with any resulting investigation.